sebastiansandqvist/testesterone/README.md

 <img src="screenshots/testesterone-test-4.png" align="center">

 This test obviously fails.
-We can expand the failing test to see the reason for the failure.
+We can expand the failing test case to see the reason for the failure.
 And in fact, this can be further expanded to reveal the full stack trace if desired.

 <img src="screenshots/testesterone-test-5.png" align="center">